DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/onEditorPreparing.md

 - Customize editors used in the [search panel](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/searchPanel '{basewidgetpath}/Configuration/searchPanel/'), [filter row](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/filterRow '{basewidgetpath}/Configuration/filterRow/'), and [selection column](/concepts/05%20UI%20Components/DataGrid/15%20Columns/10%20Column%20Types/4%20Command%20Columns/00%20Command%20Columns.md '/Documentation/Guide/UI_Components/{WidgetName}/Columns/Column_Types/Command_Columns/').
-Use the **parentType** function parameter to check if the editor being customized belongs to one of these UI elements.
+Use the **parentType** function parameter to check if the editor that the function customizes belongs to one of these UI elements.

 - [Dynamically change editor properties in the editing state](/concepts/05%20UI%20Components/DataGrid/99%20How%20To/Dynamically%20Change%20Editor%20Properties%20in%20the%20Editing%20State.md '/Documentation/Guide/UI_Components/DataGrid/How_To/Dynamically_Change_Editor_Properties_in_the_Editing_State/').